justcarlux/minecraft-server-banner-generator/README.md

 Generate a banner of a Minecraft server.
 Returns a `Promise` with the banner as a `Buffer`, or throws an error if something happened while generating the image.

 - options.name (`string`): Name that's going to appear at the top of the banner as the server name.
 - options.players (optional, `{ max?: number, online?: number }`): Amount of players that's going to appear at the top right corner of the banner.
-Defaults to `{ max: 0, online: 0 }`
+Defaults to `{ max: 0, online: 0 }`.
 - options.motd (optional, `string`): MOTD (Message of the day) of the server.
 Appears under the server name.
-Defaults to: `§7A Minecraft Server`
+Defaults to: `§7A Minecraft Server`.
-- options.favicon (optional, `Buffer): Favicon of the server as a buffer.
+- options.favicon (optional, `Buffer`): Favicon of the server as a buffer.
 Appears at the left of the banner.
-Defaults to the default Minecraft server favicon
+Defaults to the default Minecraft server favicon.
 - options.mimeType (optional, `image/png` or `image/jpeg`): Favicon of the server as a buffer.
-Appears at the left of the banner Defaults to `image/png`
+Appears at the left of the banner Defaults to `image/png`.